Understanding Your Membership Rights in an LLC

 Sometimes members of an LLC may find it necessary to discharge a member for breach of the LLC agreement.

 All membership agreements should include a clause which allows members to do just that.
 The power of expulsion is a key component to any agreement.
-It should set out the circumstances for which a member can be expelled, how the decision to expel the breaching member will be made (usually by a majority vote), and finally state that the LLC will continue to operate without the expelled member.
+It should set out the circumstances under which a member can be expelled, how the decision to expel the breaching member will be made (usually by a majority vote), and finally state that the LLC will continue to operate without the expelled member.
 The agreement should also set out the terms of payment (if any) for the discharged member’s interest in the company.

 TESTIMONIAL